 The Gevangentoren in Vlissingen has stood watch over the Westerschelde for centuries.
 Originally built as a defensive tower in the 15th century, it later served as a prison.
 Today, it houses a restaurant with a panoramic view of passing ships and open water.

-Sandy beach with wave patterns, a ship in the water, and a cityscape featuring modern buildings in the background.
+A sandy beach in Vlissingen with rippled patterns, a ship in the distance, and modern buildings lining the shore.